nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the grade progress feature behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the sample data and each person in the `AddressBook` contains an empty `GradeProgressList` object.
+The `AddressBook` will be initialized with the sample data and assume each person in the `AddressBook` contains an empty `GradeProgressList` object.

 Step 2.
 The user executes `grade 2 g/Math: B` command to insert the grade, `Math: B` in the 2nd person in the `AddressBook`.
 1. The `grade` command calls the `Model#getFilteredPersonList()` to get the current list of persons prior to the grade progress command.